melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/ANOVA.png" alt="" class="center">

-All three have p-values smaller than 0.05, and therefore I used Tukey's Multiple Comparison Correction method to identify which clusters differ and if they are still significant after the multiple comparison correction.
+All three have p-values smaller than 0.05, therefore I used Tukey's Multiple Comparison Correction to identify which clusters differ.